 Available on: Netflix

-If the thought of Song Joong Ki in a suit (and speaking Italian) gets your heart racing, Vincenzo will be your best Korean drama in 2021.
+If the thought of Song Joong Ki in a suit (and speaking Italian) gets your heart racing, Vincenzo will be a great Netflix K-drama recommendation.
 Our ever-so-charming Descendants Of The Sun male lead is back again, this time as Vincenzo Cassano — a dashing lawyer who works for the Italian mafia as a consigliere.
 After igniting (literally) a mafia war in Italy, Vincenzo flees to South Korea hoping to retire.

 He meets Lawyer Hong Cha Young (Jeon Yeo Bin), a quirky yet ruthless attorney who will do anything to win a case.
 Her interesting personality attracts Vincenzo.
 But our male lead needs to keep his eye on the gold for his retirement — a huge fortune hidden by a dead client under Geumga-dong Plaza where Cha Young’s father’s law firm resides.
 Will he be able to recover the gold stashed below stealthily?
 Or will Cha Young and the other residents at Geumga-dong Plaza get to it before him?
 Tune in to Vincenzo to find out!